In a previous article I’ve discussed the go to market strategy and its importance for the business.

-A plan that does not reflect the long term objectives is a waiste of time and valuable resources.
+A plan that does not align with the long term business objectives is a waste of time and valuable resources.

 Strategic Marketing Plan Outline

-This section lists the Marketing goals for a particular year.
-The most common ones include increases in sales and profits, attracting more customers, generating repeat purchase, increasing awareness and trial, generating more brand loyalty, and establishing emotional connections with the brand.
+This introductory section lists the Marketing goals for a particular year, such as: increases in sales and profits, attracting more customers, generating repeat purchase, increasing awareness and trial, generating more brand loyalty, and establishing emotional connections with the brand.

-A realistic strategic marketing plan lists a maximum two to three objectives.
+A realistic marketing plan lists a maximum two to three objectives.

 Summary of Recommendations

-These paragraphs provide describe the strategies and tactics to be used to accomplish the yearly goals.
-This section will provide the members of the management team who are not willing to take the time and read the entire document with the capability to understand what the it is about.
+These paragraphs provide the strategies and tactics to be employed in order to accomplish the yearly goals.
+This section will offer the members of the management team who are not willing to take the time and read the entire document with the opportunity to understand what it is about.

 Current Market Conditions